rstudio/keras3/man-src/k_digitize/3-rendered.md

 keras.ops.digitize(x, bins)
 # array([1, 1, 2, 1])
 ```

+@returns
+Output array of indices, of same shape as `x`.

 @param x Input array to be binned.
 @param bins Array of bins.
 It has to be one-dimensional and monotonically